Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/deprecated/ajax-component/index.md

 ## Why is this deprecated?

-> An robust alternative that supercedes this feature is the open-source [Sling Dynamic Include (SDI)](https://github.com/Cognifide/Sling-Dynamic-Include#sling-dynamic-include) library.
+An robust alternative that supersedes this feature is the open-source [Sling Dynamic Include (SDI)](https://github.com/Cognifide/Sling-Dynamic-Include#sling-dynamic-include) library.
 SDI has been contributed to the Apache Sling project and provides: SSI, ESI, and JSI (Javascript-Side Include; which is effectively what this ACS AEM Commons feature provided) capabilities.

-> We recommend evaluating Sling Dyanmic Include before using this feature.
+We recommend evaluating Sling Dynamic Include before using this feature.

 ## Purpose